Skip to Main Content

 Source: Baruch College, Newman Library, Subject Guide http://guides.newman.baruch.cuny.edu/content.php?pid=67719&sid=564563

-Find Company Information on the Free Web
+Find Company Information on the Internet

 A company's mission statement will usually be the company's own website.
 Try using a search engine such as Google or Bing and search for the company's name and the phrase mission statement -- for example: